aholland/autowire-circe/README.md

 Pull Requests welcome.

-**NOTE:** Circe will in some situations fail to dencode optional parameters correctly.
+**NOTE:** Circe will in some situations fail to decode optional parameters correctly.
 The work-around is to put them in a "Holder" case class.
 More details here: https://github.com/aholland/circe-option-problem